 A quick feature list:

-- Only files with .MUS extension will be added to recording queue.
+- Only files with single .MUS extension (without the matching .str file) will be added to recording queue.

-- No .STR (Stereo SID) and .WDS files will be recorded / used.
+- No .STR (Stereo SID) and .WDS files will be recorded / used (see above).

 - Modified player software "basic player.64" done.

 - Recordings will be done for NTSC Machine only: 6581R2, R3, R4 and 8580R5 chips.

 - MP3 and FLAC files will contain all text found in the original MUS files as Comments (naturally ID3V1 dont support long comments, but our MP3 files also contain the ID3V2 flag which allows all this text to be present in the MP3 recordings).